seven5/seven5/slow_start.md

 many things including compile projects, understand dependencies and when they are "out of date", download packages from the internet, and run tests.
 In simplest terms, `GOPATH` tells go where your personal, go source code repository is.
 Inside that repository must be three directories, `bin`, `pkg`, and `src`.
-You'll see this structure if you look inside the `go` directory of `/path/to/example/example1/go`.
+You'll see this structure if you look inside the `go` directory of `/path/to/example/example1/go`; at first it may only have the `src` directory until some libraries and binaries are built.

 `bin` is for the built executables, either executables from your code, or code you have downloaded from the internet.
 These are placed in `bin` so it's easy to get them all with one addition to your `PATH` variable, as we did above in our script.  `pkg` is for your, or other peoples', libraries; these are kept as `.a` files inside this directory although the structure underneath `pkg` varies based on operating system and processor that the library was compiled on.

 The `src` directory is the most interesting.
 Inside `/path/to/examples/example1/go/src/italy` is the code for the quite simple _library_ called `italy`.
 This is the server-side code for the first example, except for the `main()` function to actually run it.
-The main function is in `/path/to/examples/example1/go/src/italy/runexample1` in the file `main.go`.
-The names of executables are derived from their _directories_ so the command you'll use to start a server for example1 is `runexample1`.
+The main function is in `/path/to/examples/example1/go/src/italy/runitaly` in the file `main.go`.
+The names of executables are derived from their _directories_ so the command you'll use to start a server for example1 is `runitaly`.

 More details about `GOPATH` can be obtained with `go help gopath` from the command line.